cs1302uga/cs1302-genlistadt/README.md

 This project will be graded using unit tests, none of which will be made available before the project deadline.
-Graders will also inspect your implementation of `LinkedListTest` to ensure proper use of JUnit tests and lambda expressions.
+Graders will also inspect your implementation of `LinkedGenListTest` to ensure proper use of lambda expressions.

 ## How to Download the Project